Data-based Discussion on Education and Children in Japan

 - 1. Bukatsudou--A Puzzling Activity that Most Students Join

-- 2. Analyzing Juku--Another School After School (This paper)
+- 2. Analyzing Juku--Another School After School

 - 3. Low Self-Esteem Among Japanese Children--How to Overcome This Issue